KadenHD/DragNReceive_API/README.md

 ### Mise en place du projet

 - create database in phpmyadmin
-- create at the root of the project the folders : 'Store/Logo'
+- create at the root of the project the folder 'Store' and inside it create 'Logo'
 - create at the root of the project an .env file and edit it like that:
 ```
 ###> DataBase parameters ###